 This is because spaced repetition or retrieval practice is built into the jobs themselves.
 Workers can complete a short micro-lesson (perhaps on how to correctly stock a shelf or how to process a bank deposit transaction) and then do this same task over and over again in their real jobs.

 4) Google and “search” within websites have taught us that we can find/locate almost anything we need.

 L&D’s job is to help figure out when it is more efficient or effective for a worker to continually look something up versus when it makes sense for someone to truly know”something.
 L&D professionals need to be clear on when they are creating a micro-tutorial that gives people info when they need it, and when they are really trying to build skill or knowledge that requires no searching for info at the point of use.

 If you want people to execute a task daily or weekly, for example, you don’t want them to look up instructions every time.
 (Imagine having to read the directions on using your coffee maker and making coffee every time you used it.)
 If workers do a task monthly, they probably still want to learn it without having to refer to instructions, though it will take them longer to learn.
 Tasks done even less frequently benefit most from some sort of find/locate resource associated with them.

-5) If you truly want workers to behave in a different way or demonstrate a skill or attitude consistently, microlearning can help you achieve your goal but won’t stand solo.
+5) Want workers to behave in a different way or demonstrate a skill or attitude consistently?
+Microlearning can help you achieve your goal but won’t stand solo.

-Right now, my company is working hard to develop people’s understanding of emotional intelligence and to build that skill within leaders.
+Right now, my company is working hard to develop people’s understanding of emotional intelligence.
+We’re also trying to build this skill within leaders.
 This involves a book club with readings, monthly conversations, and revisiting of goals each person set.
 But it’s not enough.
 People need daily reminders to change or build behaviors.
 This is where microlearning can be a sweet spot.
 For example, we could push out a daily (or weekly) micro-lesson or practice opportunity to support the larger learning and cultural effort.